scloud19/SECipedia/Mongo University/MongoDB for DBAs/Week Seven/mongo_db_week7.md

 	Security strategies
 		"Trusted Environment"
-			Locking down ports at the network layer so Mongo isn't publically accessible mongoDB authentication
+			Locking down ports at the network layer so Mongo isn't publically accessible mongoDB authentication/authorization
 			use these flags on the CLI
 				--auth
 					securing client connections and access
-				--keyFile FILE_NAME
+					(authentication/authorization)
+					This is communication is NOT encrypted in this option without compiling with ssl option The initial handshake (where credentials are shared) IS encrypted though --keyFile FILE_NAME
+					This flag works on mongod/mongos
 					intracluster security/communication
+						Is NOT encrypted with this option (without compiling with ssl) This makes sure that all of the members of the cluster are legitimate The initial handshake (where credentials are shared) IS encrypted though

+							This is important because if the server is a member of the cluster, you have a high level of access.

 						FILE_NAME
 							contains a shared secret key
 							the cluster members use this to cross-authenticate with eachother

 						Machines in the cluster authenticating amongst themselves

-						To run Mongo with encryption over the wire, you need to compile mongodb with --ssl.
+						To run Mongo with encryption over the wire (and for intra-cluster communication), you need to compile mongodb with --ssl.
+							Ex: scons all --ssl
+								// Need to build mongo from source

 						When working with a replica set or sharded cluster in addition to the "--auth" you will pass a "--keyFile FILE_NAME"